-Polish luxury catamaran builder Sunreef Yachts, has launched an electric solar panel and wind turbine-powered catamaran, the Sunreef 80 Eco.
+Polish luxury catamaran builder Sunreef Yachts, has a buyer for its electric solar panel and wind turbine-powered catamaran, the Sunreef 80 Eco — its most sustainable yacht to date.

 Founded in 2002 in Gdansk, Poland, by French builder Francis Lapp, Sunreef Yachts has been at the forefront of luxury sailing for two decades.
 It’s built 140 yachts over the past 20 years.
 Now, the brand is increasing its efforts to make luxury catamarans more sustainable as it extends its Eco range with the Sunreed 80 Eco, its most sustainable yacht offering to date.